Generic Name: epirubicin

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Also tell your doctor about all other medicines you use, especially about any other cancer medications or treatments you have received (including radiation).
+Before you are treated with epirubicin, tell your doctor about all other cancer medications and treatments you have received, including radiation.

 Using epirubicin may increase your risk of developing other types of cancer, such as leukemia.
 Talk with your doctor about your specific risk.